 This guide will give you an overview of Citigroup, its history, and things to look out for before investing.
 You can find an analysis of brokers to use as well, as we’ve taken a look at the top options and compared them to find the best one for you.

-How to buy Citigroup shares, a step-by-step guide
+How to buy Citigroup stock, a step-by-step guide

 - Create an account.
 Once you’ve selected your broker, simply go to their website and create an account.
 The steps required for this will vary from platform to platform, but generally, you can expect to have to provide your name, email address, phone number, and some form of photo identification.